2014 United States House of Representatives elections in Illinois: District 7

 The 7th district includes portions of Chicago as well as all or parts of the nearby suburbs of Cicero, Berwyn, Riverside, North Riverside, Oak Park, River Forest, Forest Park, Maywood, Broadview and Westchester.
-The incumbent is Democrat Danny K. Davis, who has represented the district since 1997.
+Incumbent Democrat Danny K. Davis, who had represented the district since 1997, ran for re-election.
 He was re-elected with 85% of the vote in 2012 and the district has a PVI of D+36.

-Robert Bumpers is the Republican nominee.